SOM in Regression Data (animation)

 I think that the circles formed in the early training cycles are due to the centre exemplar being far different than those found along the circumference; of which the centre exemplar is chosen first as the other nodes are repelled away from the newly organized region.

-Compiled with ImageMagick (770kb β†’ 221kb) and Gifsicle (221kb β†’ 209kb).
+Compiled with ImageMagick (770kb β 221kb) and Gifsicle (221kb β 209kb).

-convert blogmap.gif -deconstruct -layers Optimize -matte -colors 4 blogmap_it0.gif
+convert -delay 12 -loop 0 __blog_*.png blogmap.gif convert blogmap.gif -deconstruct -layers Optimize -matte -colors 4 blogmap_it0.gif gifsicle -O2 blogmap_it0.gif -o blogmap_it1.gif

-Thanks to AI-Junky (Mat Buckland) for clarifying a lot of the math πŸ˜€
+Thanks to AI-Junky (Mat Buckland) for clarifying a lot of the math π

 Coooool… although I don’t really know what’s going on.
 I really wish I was taking a machine learning course, but the field is large enough that I probably wouldn’t run in to what you’re working on anyway.